1 Part Course |

 Real Option Valuation Techniques

-• Principle of arbitrage in deriving option-based pricing
+• Advanced business valuations cover the principle of arbitrage in deriving option-based pricing

 • Using binomial option models

-• Simplifying options analysis using the Black-Scholes mode
+• Simplifying options analysis using the Black-Scholes model:

 • Problems using real option models